-It is best to confirm all oral agreements promptly in writing, either by fax or email: these days an email counts as "in writing" so you do not have to hunt down a fax machine.
+It is best to confirm all oral agreements promptly in writing.
+These days an email counts as "in writing" (so you do not have to hunt down a fax machine).
 An oral agreement is a contract - so long as it includes the necessary legal elements of: offer and acceptance; intention to make an agreement; and a promise of "consideration" (that is, exchange of any things of material value, including money).
 The difficulty with oral contracts lies in proving what was agreed, if anything.

 As soon as a freelance has agreed to carry out a piece of work and has agreed the terms and fee, they have a contract with the client.
-No matter how rushed the job, you must establish the details: confirm the brief, the agreed fees and expenses, the agreed delivery date, and the rights licensed to the client to use the work.
+No matter how rushed the job, you must establish the details of that contract: confirm the brief, the agreed fees and expenses, the agreed delivery date, and the rights licensed to the client to use the work.